Hxrv3y/FiveM-Addon-Weapon-Tool-Kit/README.md

 ## Planned #TODO
 - More Templates Join My Discord To Suggest https://discord.gg/rfxUVwa8AF

-- Fix the pool queue and machete sounding like the metal bat
+- Fix the pool queue and machete sounding like the metal bat - Not too sure on how to fix (If anyone does please make a pull request)

+- New Templates:

+- Brass Knuckles
+- Combat Shotgun
+- Machine Pistol

 - Add-on ammo creation - VERRRRYYYY FAR down the line (Not any time soon)